Updated: Oct 21

 On the next drift, Molly caught another one that was similar in size and color to the first one on the streak.
 This was another amazing fish that was easily in the top three fish of the day.
 It was an amazing three fish run for Molly, but she was not finished yet.

 It was getting late in the day now, and I watched as Molly made a perfect cast with her fly rod.
 I saw the indicator go under and I saw the fish break the water.
 The fish made such a big swirl that I was sure this had to be a Coho Salmon.
 The drag on Molly’s fly reel was singing all the way into her backing as the fish shot up river.
 The fish then turned and ran right back towards the boat.
 It was all that she could do to keep up with it and as soon as she caught up to the fish, it shot right back up river again and jumped clear out of the water.
 It was at this point that we all got a good look at it.
-This was no Coho, it was a trophy Kenai River Rainbow.
+This was no Coho, it was a big Kenai steelhead.
 In order to land a fish like this you have to do everything perfectly right, and that is just what Molly did.
 She played everything perfectly and after a fight that seemed like an eternity, she guided the fish next to the boat and Murray put it in the net!
-The big Rainbow was in the 30” range and was one of the most beautiful fish I have ever seen.
+The big fish was in the 30” range and was one of the most beautiful fish I have ever seen.
 We took some quick pictures and released the fish back into the river.
 That was definitely the fish of the day and we decided to end the day on that note.

 As we motored down river towards the boat ramp, I was thinking about the the day and realized that the fish that Molly caught is the thing that causes the hatch of anglers on these cold, dark days along the Kenai River.
 They go through a reverse hibernation and emerge in boats and along the river bank for the opportunity to catch one of these amazing fish.
 I understand how they feel and that is why I will continue to come to this special river in late October for as long as I can.